 Our own Wifi only works very close to the tatty hut.
 If you are camped over the road near the Gasthof you will need to use the Gasthof WiFi 'staudnwirt'.
 This takes you to a login page on a web browser and it will log you out if you stop using it or whenever it thinks you have been on too long.
 Get instructions from the Gasthof campsite reception.

-The Expo laptop 'debian' in the tatty hut is a Dell Latitude E4200 laptop (loaned by Phil Sargent) which is connected to the router by a cable and not by WiFi (it's wifi doesn't work - although that can probably be fixed).
-It also has an external keyboard as a couple of vital keys are dead (e.g. down-arrow).
-It runs Linux and has installed all the software for talking to the server for:
+The Expo laptop 'debian' in the tatty hut is a Dell Latitude E4200 laptop (on loan from Philip Sargent) which is connected to the router by a cable and also by WiFi (it's wifi configuration was fixed by Sam in 2019).
+It also has an external numberpad as a couple of vital keys are dead (e.g. down-arrow).
+It runs Linux (debian) and has installed all the software for talking to the server for:

 Either the Expo laptop or your own laptop will use the version control system to synchronise cave data.
 It's easier to use the Expo laptop as the software is already set up.
 But if you set up your own computer then you will get a more familiar environment.
 See the Expo Online Systems Manual for info on how to do that.